Open-Attestation/documentation-website/website/docs/docs-section/roadmap/create-custom-context.md

 The use of `@context` would provide an additional layer of validation to ensure that the document only contains what has already been defined as required.

-We will use the example Invoice shown above as a reference throughout the rest of this guide.
+The rest of this guide will use the example invoice above as a reference.

 ## Context Object